top of page

 The bastard was happy to be out of the city bubble for a while.
 A reset button.

-Then, when the bastard almost had finished his breakfast, it turned out there were two more guests.
-He was not the only guest, after all.
-It was an elderly couple, and they had a little dog with them.
-"Must have been the dog barking that night," the bastard guessed.
+Just as the bastard was nearly finished with his breakfast, two more guests arrived.
+He was not the only one staying after all.
+It was an elderly couple, accompanied by a small dog.
+“That must have been the dog barking that night,” the bastard thought to himself.

-The bastard paid his debts and left the hotel.
-To drift further along the coast.
-There where Marianne's journey had ended, he continued his path.
-Following the prevailing sea current toward the east.
-On his way out the village, he walked via the old church on the solid terp, and via the old windmill De Eendragt.
-Both the church and the windmill were closed this early in the morning.
+The bastard settled his bill and left the hotel, ready to drift further along the coast.
+Where Marianne’s journey had ended, he continued his own, following the prevailing eastward sea current.
+On his way out of the village, he passed the old church perched on the solid terp and the historic windmill De Eendragt.
+Both were closed this early in the morning.

-Just before he walked out of the village, at the crossing with Skeanewei St where guesthouse Het Station once was located, there walked a woman.
-It had started to drizzle in the meantime, and everything had turned calm, gray, and hazy.
-Again the bastard wondered: "Where in heaven's name are the men of Anjum?"
-The woman was together with her little daughter and pushing a baby carriage.
-She halted at the crossing at a great distance to let the bastard, a stranger, pass by.
+Just before leaving the village, at the crossroads with Skeanewei Street where guesthouse Het Station once stood, a woman appeared.
+It had begun to drizzle, and the world had turned calm, gray, and hazy.
+Once again, the bastard wondered, “Where in heaven’s name are the men of Anjum?”
+The woman was with her little daughter, pushing a baby carriage.
+She paused at the crossing, keeping her distance to let the stranger pass.
 No traffic, no noise.
 No greeting either.
-Somehow it was clear that that would have been inappropriate.
-Except for the soft drizzling rain, there was a deathly silence.
+Somehow, it felt clear that any greeting would have been out of place.
+Except for the soft drizzle, there was a deathly silence.

-In the wheat field just outside Anjum, the bastard spotted a lone deer in the distance.
-Not a typical brown one this time; it was black.
-Or was it a demon goat, and did he make it out of Anjum just in time?
-Quietly and humble he walked on.
+In the wheat field just outside Anjum, the bastard spotted a solitary deer in the distance.
+This time, it was not the usual brown—this one was black.
+Or was it a demon goat?
+Had he managed to leave Anjum just in time?
+Quietly and humbly, he continued on his way.

 Note 1 – Briefly the book De Traanjagers of writer Breteler about the whaling after the Second World War was mentioned in this blog post.
 Frisians have had a long and much too prominent tradition in hunting the whale.
-Read our blog post Happy Hunting Grounds in the Arctic.
+See our blog post Happy Hunting Grounds in the Arctic.
+The Way the Whale's Doom Was Sealed.

 Note 2 – In the meantime the Hotel Wad Oars has yet again a different owner and name, and is now (2023) known as Hotel Toxopeus.